unicef/publicgoods-toolkit/policy.md

-Whether a particular DPG should have trademarks associated with it, and if so what the policy on ownership and enforcement of those trademarks should be, needs to be decided on a case-by-case basis.
+Whether a particular DPG should have trademarks associated with it, and if so what the policy on ownership and enforcement of those trademarks should be, needs to be decided early and on a case-by-case basis.

-(TBD: We can point to some other resources here, such as example trademark policies from some existing DPGs / open source projects. https://producingoss.com/en/trademarks.html has pointers to some.)
+(TBD: We can point to some other resources here, such as example trademark policies from some existing DPGs / open source projects. has pointers to some.)

-[TODO: Trademarks on case-by-case basis.
-Note power of trademark to protect brand and trust.
-See Estonia re: X-Road and Nordic Institute for Interoperability Solutions and the trademark held by NIIS too]

 ## Commercial Use